gangdong/gangdong.github.io/_posts/2020-05-31-Windows-sgx.markdown

 ## BIOS Query

-There are 3 kind of settings on the system BIOS for SGX.
+There is 3 kind of settings on the system BIOS for SGX.

 + **Enable**
 + **Software controlled** - enabled through software applications.
-If Intel SGX is set to software controlled, Intel SGX is initially disabled.
+If Intel SGX is set to software-controlled, Intel SGX is initially disabled.
 You need to make the following calls in the SDK through software application to set it to enabled state:
 {% highlight ruby %}
 sgx_enable_device()
 sgx_cap_enable_device()
 {% endhighlight %}
-Set softwar control mode is helpful to reduce consumption of system resources otherwise the SGX is always on and occupies a larger amount of RAMs which affects other programs and processes.
+Set software control mode is helpful to reduce consumption of system resources otherwise the SGX is always on and occupies a larger amount of RAMs which affects other programs and processes.
 + **Disable**

 ## Support software package